MakerCorn/raft-toolkit/README.md

 # RAFT Toolkit

-> **Retrieval Augmentation Fine-Tuning Toolkit**

 ## 🚀 Overview

 ### What is RAFT?

-**RAFT (Retrieval Augmentation Fine-Tuning)** is a technique that trains language models to better utilize retrieved documents when answering questions.
+**RAFT (Retrieval Augmented Fine-Tuning)** is a technique that trains language models to better utilize retrieved documents when answering questions.
 Unlike traditional RAG systems that rely on frozen pre-trained models, RAFT fine-tunes models specifically for document-based reasoning tasks.

 The RAFT Toolkit automates the creation of training datasets by generating `{question, answer, documents}` triplets from your documents, enabling you to fine-tune models that excel at retrieval-augmented generation tasks.